syedwshah/syedwshah/README.md

 - 🔭 I'm currently working on a social media API written in Go Lang that leverages GraphQL and follows a Test-Driven Development (TDD) approach.
 - 🌱 I'm currently aiming to become a Go Lang master.
 - 👯 I'm looking to collaborate on web or native applications that abstract annoying tasks out of our lives!
-- 💬 Ask me about React, React-Native, TypeScript, Go, and GraphQL.
+- 💬 Ask me about React, React-Native, TypeScript, Go, and GraphQL, AWS.
 - 📫 How to reach me: Check out my links above!
-- ⚡ Fun fact: I'm a flow artist and I run free events in NY/NJ area! 🎭

 Please feel free to click on my pinned projects to see in-depth explanations, demos, and code for them.
 I've spent the past 5+ years building these and have made them available for anyone who may want to build their own projects without the need to start from scratch.